nuuuwan/news_lk3_data/README.md

 *2024-10-04 12:39:17* · [`tamilmirrorlk`](https://www.tamilmirror.lk/செய்திகள்/மைத்திரி-வீட்டின்-முன்-பெண்-ரகளை/175-344915) · `ta`

+Former President Maithripala Sirisena's official residence in Colombo's Cinnamon Gardens has reported an incident involving a woman in a white car.
+She allegedly used harsh words against the former president and his brother, businessman Dudley Sirisena.
+The police have filed a complaint and are investigating further.

+🟩

 Former President Maithripala Sirisena's official residence in the Cinnamon Gardens in Colombo, Cinnamon Gardens, has gone from there after a harsh word for a woman who was in a white car.

 A police officer in charge of the area has said that a police officer who was on duty at the official residence of former President Maithripala Sirisena has lodged a complaint.